Why My Dog Eats Grass And Puke? 3 Important Causes Of Dog Puking

 3. Motion sickness:

-Just like humans, some dogs get motion sick when they travel in cars or airplanes.
+Just like humans, some dogs get motion sickness when they travel in cars or airplanes.
 The best way to prevent this is to acclimate your dog to car rides by taking them on short trips around the block before going on a long car ride.
 For dogs that get sick while flying, your veterinarian may recommend sedation during the flight.

 Common Symptoms In Dog Puking: